 Key West shows its Pride every day, and this is your chance to be a part of the celebration!
 The five-day schedule includes daytime pool and beach parties, late-night drag shows, on-the-water adventures ranging from snorkeling and kayaking to glass-bottom boat tours, a street fair, a 10k relay for tutu-wearing runners and walkers, and pageants to select Mr., Miss and Ms. Key West Pride.

-Third Annual Coralpalooza
+Fourth Annual Coralpalooza

 In honor or Worlds Ocean Day, this event is a weekend dedicated to promoting awareness for coral reef preservation.
 On Friday, together with Coral Restoration Foundation, dive program participants will join in a presentation for hands on training, following on Saturday with a day full of activities for reef restoration.
 You must be dive certified to participate.